KrishMehta1603/Codesoft_Internship/README.md

 🌟💫  3.
 Sales Prediction Using Python 💫🌟

-Objective:
-- Forecast the sales amount for a product considering various factors.
+Objective:- Forecast the sales amount for a product considering various factors.

 Description:
 - Built a predictive model to forecast sales based on factors like advertising expenditure, target audience segmentation, and advertising platform selection.